 How is your Inner Structure holding up at the moment?
 Is it steadfast and strong, or is it wavering? ....
-Given the world events, it's completely understandable if your inner structure is flailing around btw.
-Surely it is for most of us.
+Given the world events, it's completely understandable if your inner structure is flailing around a bit.
+Surely it is for many of us.

 So what is a strong inner structure?
-And how do we develop this?
+And how do we develop this SUPERPOWER?

 Inner Structure could be thought of as resilience; an inner strength that sits not only in our body, but also within our mind, our emotions and our energetic body.
 It does not necessarily mean being rigid or fixed, however, there are times when this is appropriate ... and other moments, when being fluid and flexible offers the most strength and support.

 This inner strength may be thought of as awareness or an inner stillness.
 We can develop the skill to observe, witness and respond, rather than being drawn in and reacting to the drama around or within us.
 When applied in our everyday life, this practice is commonly known as mindfulness.

 'When these layers are clear and aligned, there is more integrity and therefore, more inner strength is available to us.'

-Our PHYSICAL BODY is the most dense layer and located on our exterior.
-It is made up of the food, liquids & supplements we consume.
+Annamayakosha: Our PHYSICAL BODY is the most dense layer and located on our exterior.
+It is made up of the food, liquids, herbs & supplements we consume.

-By chosing clean, whole foods and regular exercise such as yoga, that purifies the body, we can create a strong, grounded & clean physical body.
+By chosing clean, whole foods and regular exercise such as yoga, which purifies the body, we can create a strong, grounded & clean physical body.
 When we begin noticing our body and it's sensations in a neutral, objective way, we can begin to develop awareness or mindfulness.
 This simple practice keeps us "in our body" rather than in our head.

 By simply paying attention to our breath, we develop connection to our energy body.
 Breathing exercises, retention of the breath & bandhas (energy locks) purify and direct the prana throughout the energy body equally & expansively.

 This is where meditation, self-enquiry and reflection come in handy.
-We become aware of, and are able to witness out thoughts as they arise.
-Therefore, by seeing ourself as separate from our thoughts & emotions, we can chose to be drawn in and believe or stay impartial.
+We become aware of, and are able to witness out thoughts and emotions as they arise.
+Therefore, by seeing ourself as separate from our thoughts & feelings, we can chose to be drawn in and believe ... or stay impartial.
 As spiritual teacher, Eckhard Tolle says ,"don't take your thoughts too seriously".

-The 'WISDOM BODY or 'higher mind' is where Buddi resides, which relates to our intuitive intellect and discernment.
+Vijnanamayakosha: The 'WISDOM BODY or 'higher mind' is where Buddi resides, which relates to our intuitive intellect and discernment.
 This helps us connect with and see the truth or reality as it really is, rather than being being pulled into the opinions and belief systems of others.